Co-Purchasing Housing Pilot Program

 WHY WE’RE DOING THIS

 Boston’s current supply of for-sale housing is largely unaffordable to middle-income households, fueling disparate rates of homeownership, and its associated benefits, by race.
-In 2024, the median sales price of ownership housing was $780,000.
+In 2024, the median sales price of a market rate (unrestricted), two-bedroom condominium in Boston was approximately $790,000.
 After maximizing all city down payment assistance, closing cost, and interest rate reduction resources, a family in Boston earning the median income ($106,015) has a maximum purchasing power of approximately $500,000.
 Yet in 2024, only 12% of homes sales on the Boston market were priced under $500,000.

 This reality fuels our exploration of the following question: